-The city is home to not one, not two, but three UNESCO World Heritage Sites (the Alcázar, the Seville Cathedral and the General Archive of the Indies) which are sure to intrigue all different family members.
+The city is home to not one, not two, but three UNESCO World Heritage Sites (the Alcázar, the Seville Cathedral, and the General Archive of the Indies) which are sure to intrigue all different family members.
 The Royal Alcazar and the Seville Cathedral are both breathtakingly beautiful (so will make perfect Insta backdrops for the kids) and there are plenty of museums to keep the older generation interested.
 Seville is also home to a large aquarium, the House Of Science museum, and the Isla Magica amusement park which are sure to entertain younger children.

-As there is so much variety in Seville, families can easily split up to enjoy separate activities and then come back together for tasty tapas dinner or an evening watching a flamenco performance together.
+As there is so much variety in Seville, families can easily split up to enjoy separate activities and then come back together for a tasty tapas dinner or an evening watching a flamenco performance together.

 While many of the sites around Seville can be explored on foot (and the distances between them aren’t too long) there is also a fully-adapted metro network that allows family members with more limited mobility to get around with ease.
 Another idea when traveling with grandparents is to consider a Spain itinerary by train.

-I recommend staying at the Hotel Fernando III in Old Town Seville as it offers decent sized rooms, a child-friendly buffet breakfast, a swimming pool and facilities for disabled guests if required.
+I recommend staying at the Hotel Fernando III in Old Town Seville as it offers decent-sized rooms, a child-friendly buffet breakfast, a swimming pool, and facilities for disabled guests if required.
 Chrysoula of Travel Passionate

 Sweden Vacation with family

 Pack up your crew and head to one of northern Europe’s cosmopolitan Scandinavian capitals, Stockholm, Sweden.
-The city welcomes families with its fairy-tale charm, chic modern style, gourmet restaurants, family-friendly museums and amusement parks.
+The city welcomes families with its fairy-tale charm, chic modern style, gourmet restaurants, family-friendly museums, and amusement parks.

 Tips: Cobblestones in Stockholm may present mobility issues, so families may need to use public transport or taxis to get around town.
 And while New Nordic Cuisine can be intimidating, it is delicious!

-The Hilton Slussen Stockholm’s waterfront views and convenient location makes it the perfect base.
+The Hilton Slussen Stockholm’s waterfront views and convenient location make it the perfect base.
 Stockholm is easy to access from other European cities and definitely deserves a few days on any Scandinavian itinerary.
 Lisa of Hilton Suggests

 Where to Visit in Switzerland